Cosmian/mse-lib-sgx/README.md

   - *RA-TLS*, a self-signed certificate including the Intel SGX quote in an X.509 v3 extension
   - *Custom*, the private key and full keychain is provided by the application owner
   - *No SSL*, the secure channel may be managed elsewhere by an SSL proxy
-- Decrypting Python modules encrypted with XSala20-Poly1305 AEAD
+- Decrypting Python modules encrypted with XSala20-Poly1305 AE
 - Running the ASGI/WSGI Python web application with [hypercorn](https://pgjones.gitlab.io/hypercorn/)

 ## Technical details